 The way we as design leaders organize our teams, has a great effect on the customer experience.
 Consider the following team model: Design ops, Researchers, UX and UI designers.
 This range of disciplines will help teams be autonomous and allow them to go deep into the user/product development journey.

-UX/UI should be a partnership with regular meetings along the sprint and as design leaders, the structure and methodologies we apply will catalyze for collaboration.
+UX/UI should be a partnership with regular meetings along the sprint and as design leaders, the structure and methodologies we apply will help catalyze for collaboration.